IBM/Analysing-Medical-Transcipts-using-Project-Debater/README.md

 ![](https://github.com/IBMDeveloperUK/python-geopandas-workshop/blob/master/images/notebook.png)

 - Choose new notebook `From URL`.
-Give your notebook a name and copy the URL `https://github.com/IBMDeveloperUK/Classification-Models-using-Python-and-Scikit-Learn/blob/main/Notebook/Classification_models.ipynb`
+Give your notebook a name and copy the URL `INSERT NOTEBOOK NAME HERE`
 - Select the custom runtime enviroment that you created and click `Create Notebook`.
 -  The notebook will load.